-Strictly original or a faithful replica of the original, black powder weapons reflect a whole section of the history of modern civilization, such as the Napoleonic wars, the conquest of the west, or the Civil War.
+Strictly original or a faithful replica of the original, black powder weapons reflect a whole section of the history of modern civilization, such as the Napoleonic wars, the conquest of the West, or the Civil War.

-A shooting discipline dedicated to pure precision.
+A supported shooting discipline dedicated to pure precision.

 The benchrest is practiced seated with a rifle placed on a specific shooting support and equipped with a high magnification telescope.
-The principle of this discipline is to obtain a grouping at a distance of 100 or 200 m as tight as possible.
+The principle of this discipline is to obtain a group at a distance of 100 or 200 m as tight as possible.